First identification of a doublet wobbling excitation mode in $^{105}$Pd: Experimental Results

-The ratios of the inter-band to intra-band transition rates have been plotted in Fig.~\ref{1}, which show two distinct classes of inter-band $\Delta$I = 1 transitions.
-In one case, the B(E2) values for these transitions are of the same order as the intra-band B(E2) rates.
-Thus, these $\Delta$I = 1 transitions from Band 3 to Band 1 and Band 4 to Band 2 ( Fig.~\ref{1}(a) and Fig.~\ref{1}(b) ) have substantial collective enhancement in the B(E2) rates.
-On the other hand, the $\Delta$I = 1 transitions for Band 3 $\xrightarrow[]{}$ Band 4 and Band 2 $\xrightarrow[]{}$ Band 1 are predominantly M1 in nature.
-The B(M1)$_{out}$/B(E2)$_{in}$ values for the $\Delta$I = 1 transitions are plotted in Fig.~\ref{1}(d), (e) and (f).
-The ratios for the out-band and in-band transition rates for Band 2 to Band 3 and Band 4 to Band 1 have been plotted in Fig.~\ref{2}, which shows an increasing trend in the B(M1)$_{out}$/B(E2)$_{in}$ values for the $\Delta$I = 0 transitions from Band 4 to Band 1 as a function of spin (Fig.~\ref{2}(b)).
+The values of the ratio of the inter-band to intra-band transition rates have been listed in Table~\ref{t3_pd}, which shows two distinct classes of inter-band $\Delta$I = 1 transitions.
+In one case, the inter-band B(E2) values are of the same order as the intra-band B(E2) rates.
+Thus, these $\Delta$I = 1 transitions from Band 3 to Band 1 and Band 4 to Band 2 have substantial collective enhancement in the B(E2) rates thereby indicating the presence of the wobbling mode between these bands.
+On the other hand, the $\Delta$I = 1 transitions for Band 4 $\leftrightarrow$ Band 3 are predominantly M1 in nature, as the values of mixing ratio were found to be negligible.
+It is also apparent from Table~\ref{t3_pd} that the levels of Bands 3 and 4 exhibit an interesting duality.
+These levels decay by two $\Delta$I = 1 transitions, one with substantial E2 enhancement, while for the other, the E2 transition rate is negligible.